 - Secondary Market Selling Fee:

 What is Mintos?

-Mintos is a P2P platform based in Riga, Latvia, founded in 2014.
+Mintos is a P2P platform from Riga, Latvia, founded in 2014.

-It offers P2P loans to investors from loan originators who are independent of the platform.
+It brokers P2P loans between investors and loan brokers (loan originators) who are independent of the platform.

 This explains why Mintos is also called a P2P marketplace, and why there have been several spin-offs of intermediaries in the past.

-Since its inception, the platform has funded more than €8 billion worth of loans, making it the largest P2P platform in Europe.
+Since its inception, the platform has funded more than €8 billion worth of P2P loans, making it the largest P2P platforms in Europe.